What is the Oral Law? And, is it from God?

 In short—no. And it can be easily proved.

 First, if the Oral Tradition truly came from Sinai then it would have been completely supernatural that it was passed down for over one thousand years unchanged.
-I can’t even remember the five things my wife asked me to pick up at the grocery store—unless I write them down!
-But if it was supernatural, then there would have been no need to write out the Oral Torah as Rabbi Judah Hanasi did in 200 CE.
+If my wife sends me to the store to buy five things, unless I write them down, not only will I forget to buy what she asked me to, but I will return home with things that she didn’t ask me to buy!
+So if it was supernatural, then there would have been no need to write out the Oral Torah as Rabbi Judah Hanasi did in 200 CE.
 If God had watched over it since Moses, surely He could continue.

 Secondly, there couldn’t have been an Oral Law because in the time of King Josiah, they had lost the Book of the Law and it appears that they didn’t even know what Passover was or certainly how to celebrate it!
 The Temple was in ruins and the King ordered its restoration.
 In the midst of this great undertaking the Torah was recovered.